dvladick/BEM_Laplace3D/README.md

   bem_sol[i] = solver.solution_poisson(x[i], y[i], z_slice, rhs_const, phi, dphi)
 ```

 It is also worth noting that the method produces large errors at the boundaries of the solution area.
 Perhaps this can be corrected by placing points in the volume further from the boundary and subsequently interpolating to the boundary at intermediate points.
-You can get rid of artifacts at the solution boundary using the function \textbf{artifact\_correction}.
+You can get rid of artifacts at the solution boundary using the function **artifact_correction**.
+More examples you can find in notebook.

 To use these functions:

-1. Ensure that all necessary dependencies, such as `numpy`, `numpy-stl`, `matplotlib`, `vedo`, `numba` are installed.
+1. Ensure that all necessary dependencies, such as **NumPy**, **NumPy-STL**, **Vedo**, **Numba** are installed.
 2. Import the functions into your IDE.